 RehaIngest for Measurement, Visualisation and Training of Swallowing

-RehaIngest is a new portable system manufactured in Germany by Hasomed GmbH for the measurement and visualisation of laryngeal activity during swallowing.
+RehaIngest is a new portable Certified medical device manufactured in Germany by Hasomed GmbH for the measurement and visualisation of laryngeal activity during swallowing.
 It supports diagnostics and treatment in patients with dysphagia, particularly but not exclusively after stroke, traumatic brain injury, cervical spinal cord injury and tumor diseases.

 Why this Matters